pm-harshad-mane/Prebid.js/modules/pubmaticAutoRefresh.md

 # Use Cases

-- Before refreshing GPT ad-slot, respective PBJS AdUnit is found by the module and new bids are fetched by PBJS and then the GPT ads-lot is refreshed, with a failsafe.

 - Refresh all GPT ad-slots after every 30 seconds
 - Refresh all GPT ad-slots after 30 seconds, maximum 2 times